 What about payments and insurance coverage for children?

 If you have dental insurance, the 1-800 number on the back of your card is the best place to learn about what your policy will cover.
-If you have no dental insurance, DHA Madison will transparently alert you to costs before obligation.
+If you have no dental insurance, Dental Health Associates of Madison will transparently alert you to costs before obligation.